Tūī: Taxonomy

-The bird's name comes from the Māori language.
+The bird's name comes from the Māori language, although there are 14 other Māori names for the tūī, including "kōkō".
 The plural is tūī in modern New Zealand English, or ngā tūī in Māori usage; some speakers still use the '-s' suffix to produce the Anglicised form tūīs to indicate plurality, but this practice is becoming less common.
 For many years the prevailing spelling was tui without the macrons that indicate long vowels, but spelling Māori loanwords with macrons is now common in New Zealand English.
 The International Ornithologists' Union (IOC), which has a policy of not using accents, lists Tui as the bird's English name.
 Early European colonists called it the parson bird or mocking-bird but these names are no longer used.

 The closest living relative to tūī is the New Zealand bellbird; genetic analysis indicates its ancestor diverged from a lineage that gave rise to the New Zealand and Chatham bellbirds around 5 million years ago.
 The cladogram below shows this relationship: